saprismhq/saprism/replit.md

 ## Brand Identity

-The application has been rebranded to "Salespring" with a spring-themed design:
+The application has been rebranded to "Saprism" with a prism-themed design:
 - **Color Palette**: Green-based scheme (hsl(142, 76%, 36%) primary, hsl(95, 60%, 88%) accent)
 - **Logo**: Custom SVG with spring coil design and leaf accents
 - **Messaging**: Growth-oriented content with nurturing metaphors